subsquid/docs/docs/basics/squid-processor.md

 run<Store>(db: Database<Store>, batchHander: (ctx: BatchContext<Store, Item>) => Promise<void>): void
 ```

-The `db` argument defines the target data source for the processor, and `batchHandler` is a pure function defining the data transformation and persistence logic.
+The `db` argument defines the target data source for the processor, and `batchHandler` is an `async` `void` function defining the data transformation and persistence logic.

 The `Context` and `Store` interfaces are explained in the next sections.